boolean-uk/boolean-uk-react-get-and-post-with-server/README.md

 - A GET request to the "/tickets" endpoint in `/admin/tickets/Summary.js`
 - A GET request to the "/tickets" endpoint in `/user/tickets/ViewTickets.js`
+- A GET request to the "/tickets" endpoint in `/user/components/ToursList.js`
 - A POST request to the "/tickets" endpoint in `/user/tickets/BookTicket.js`

 ## Further Work